jdalley/tecext/readme.md

       "command": "bait pole with worm",
       // This causes a 5 second delay (in milliseconds) before running the next command after
       // the `outcome` conditions of this command are met.
+      // Note: This can be used with both nonCom and combat scripts.
       "delayBeforeNext": 5000,
       "parse": [
         {